DyerBradley/dojo_rules/README.md

 ==========

-This repository contains a list of dojo rules for the Deadly Vipers dojo All member should read the [rules!](https://github.com/deadlyvipers).
+This repository contains a list of dojo rules for the Deadly Vipers dojo All member should read the rules in the ["README.md"!](https://github.com/deadlyvipers) file in your "dojo_rules" repository.